Skip to main content

 Canyoning

 A not-so-gentle but extremely refreshing summer activity is one way to describe canyoning!
 Plunge yourself into the mountain streams via a series of abseil descents, jumps and natural water slides, just make sure you choose a warm day!
 You will make your way along rivers and rapids, using the riverbed as a natural obstacle course.
-Not suitable for very young children, but anyone over the age of about 8 can take the (very cold) plunge and try canyoning.
+Not suitable for very young children, but anyone over 8 years old can take the (very cold) plunge and try canyoning.

 White water rafting